TrueOsiris/docker-vrising/README.md

 | LOGDAYS                           | 30                                  | Number of days after which logs are deleted after their last modification           | No |
 | OVERRIDE_CONFIG                   | true                                | Whether to generate new configs at the start of the container.                      | No |

+## A note on `OVERRIDE_CONFIG`
+By default, this parameter is set to true.
+Any configuration should be done using the Environment Variables, changing your configs by going into your container or editing the files on your mounted file system path will be **overwritten every time the container starts**.
+If you set this to `false`, the following will happen:
+- When configs already exist, they are **not** overwritten
+- When no configs exist, a default config is written **once** with any Environment variables you set, otherwise the defaults are used.

 ## Changing the running UID/GID

 If you want to change the UID/GID of the User that's running the container for any reason, you can change the **Build ARGs**.
 The Image uses UID/GID 1000/1000 by default as defined in `cm2network/steamcmd:root-bookworm`.